xxamii/RunACircle/README.md

 - Go to the game's page: <https://xamigames.itch.io/run-a-circle> and press "Run run a circle".
 You can play it in your browser.
 - To jump press Space.
-- To switch sides press C.
+- To switch to inside/outside circle press C.

 # What I Learned